KeyboardKit/website/collections/_features/Styling.md

 ---
 title: Styling

-hero-title: Features
-hero-description: Styling
+description: Easily style your custom keyboard
 hero-emoji: 🎨
 ---

-While iOS has very limited ways to customize the look and feel of the native keyboard, KeyboardKit can be styled and customized to great extent, using styles and themes.
+While iOS has very limited ways to customize the look and feel of the native keyboard, KeyboardKit can be styled and customized with styles and themes.

-KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types and views, as well as a ``KeyboardStyleService`` that can provide dynamic styles for different parts of a keyboard.
+KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types, styles and views, to let you style different parts of the keyboard.

 ## Colors & Images